-Melissa earned her Certified Association Executive (CAE) credential from the American Society of Association Executives.
-CAE, the only professional designation for the association management profession, has been achieved by over 4,200 association industry leaders worldwide.
-Melissa is a Certified Professional through the Society of Human Resource Management, the world’s largest HR professional society, representing over 285,000 members as the leading provider of resources serving the needs of HR professionals and advancing the practice of Human Resource Management.
+Melissa holds the Certified Association Executive (CAE) credential from the American Society of Association Executives (representing over 44,000 members).
+CAE, the only professional designation for the association management profession, has been achieved by over 4,300 association industry leaders worldwide.
+Melissa is a Certified Professional (SHRM-CP) through the Society of Human Resource Management, the world’s largest HR professional society, representing over 300,000 members as the leading provider of resources serving the needs of HR professionals and advancing the practice of Human Resource Management.
+There are over 63,000 SHRM-CP certified professionals worldwide.

 During her career, Melissa has worked closely with over 15 Boards of Directors and countless committees and workgroups.
 She has a particular knack for dealing with the varying personalities and needs associated with volunteer leaders and works with these individuals to advance the mission of their organization.